PlagueFPS/cod-zombies/README.md

 ## TODO
 - Create a seperate form for reporting issues
 - Setup discord server for users of the site
 - Integrate an API that posts new releases to a discord annoucement channel
-- Add authentication using NextAuth
+- refactor the data access layer to seperately manage the content types
+- Adjust any external links to have a visual arrow that it will open a new tab
 - (?) a known issues section that pulls issues from a discord forum channel

 ## Generating type definitions for content types for Contentful